NyckJP/Dish-Atlantic/README.md

 ## Known Issues

 - Authentication redirects to homepage
-- Search bar on homepage may be awkward to use on mobile devices
+- Mobile view is awkward
-- Saved restaurants take a while to load and lack a loading icon
+- Saved restaurants take a while to appear and lacks a loading icon

 ## Local Setup